idan2468/Burger-Builder-RESTAPI/README.md

 - NodeJs

 ## Functionalities
-- Integration with MongoDB witht the help of Mongoose.
+- Integration with MongoDB with the help of Mongoose.
 - Fully secured with JWT.
 - CRUD operations
 - Handling of errors.